 Protection International interviews Rehana Hashmi

 It’s dangerous being a woman in Pakistan.
-A report of the Human Rights Commission of Pakistan shows just how much by listing the numerous challenges that are faced by Pakistani women.
-It’s even more dangerous being a Pakistani woman that defends human rights.
+A report by the Human Rights Commission of Pakistan shows just how much by listing the numerous challenges that are faced by Pakistani women.
+It’s even more dangerous being a Pakistani woman who defends human rights.
 Being the target of death threats and harassment, one such woman, Rehana Hashmi, had to go into hiding.

 Protection International: What made you decide to become a women human rights defender (WHRD)?